briandrum/codes.forchagrin.com/_chapters/chapter-731-oil-and-gas-wells.md

     3. _(3)_ No local permit pursuant to this chapter shall be issued until the applicant has received a permit for the proposed well from the Division of Oil and Gas (Department of Natural Resources) pursuant to Ohio R.C.
-[Chapter 1509][ORC Chapter 1509] and a copy of such permit is submitted to the Chief Administrative Officer's office.
+[Chapter 1509][ORC 1509] and a copy of such permit is submitted to the Chief Administrative Officer's office.

     4. _(4)_ If drilling has not commenced within ninety days from the date of